hist3907b-winter2015/presentations/wk1.md

-## A Potted & Woefully Incomplete History of Visualization
+## Some Examples from the History of Visualization

 _Keeping in mind that there's more to dataviz than the visual..._